konglong87/wsp/README.md

 ```

 ## Miscellaneous
-* Under the same condition of (8 CORE, 8G),  by wrk pressure measurement tools, the dry run QPS of wps is 9 million while that of beego1.7.1 is 5.5 million.
+* Under the same condition of (8 CORE, 8G),  by wrk pressure measurement tools, the dry run QPS of wps is 9 million.
 * It is much easier to add middleware（func(http.Handler) http.Handler).
 Actually, we recommend support such similar functions via defining the filters more.
 * It is much easier to edit the following test case:
   * [demo_get_test.go](http://github.com/simplejia/wsp/tree/master/demo/controller/demo_get_test.go)